 “Companies now can turn around and build a mechanism to stop it,” says Colman.
 “By making that public, they’ve totally neutralized these guys in terms of their ability to keep operating.

 “Now everybody knows these mechanisms and everybody’s IT department is running around nailing doors closed.”

-In recently released reports citing a series of attacks, the FBI, the National Security Agency and U.S. Homeland Security said Russian civilian and military intelligence services (RIS) tried to “compromise and exploit networks and endpoints associated with the U.S. election,” as well as government, political and private-sector entities.
+In reports citing a series of attacks, the FBI, the National Security Agency and U.S. Homeland Security said Russian civilian and military intelligence services tried to “compromise and exploit networks and endpoints associated with the U.S. election,” as well as government, political and private-sector entities.

-It gave the name Grizzly Steppe to what it called “malicious cyber activity” and described “an ongoing campaign of cyber-enabled operations directed at the U.S. government and its citizens.”
-The reports provided detailed methodology behind the attacks and subsequent leaks of Democratic party e-mails, asserting they were ordered by Russian President Vladimir Putin to help elect Donald Trump.
+They provided detailed methodology behind the attacks and the subsequent leaks of Democratic party e-mails, asserting they were ordered by Russian President Vladimir Putin to help elect Donald Trump.

 “The hacking was only one part of it,” Clapper said.
 “It also entailed classical propaganda, disinformation, fake news.

 “Only Russia’s senior-most officials could have authorized the recent election-focused data thefts and disclosures, based on the scope and sensitivity of the targets.”

 But Colman says there’s no reason to believe that the Americans aren’t doing the same things in other countries.
 Or that Canada isn’t, for that matter.